Complete game

 In baseball, a complete game (CG) is the act of a pitcher pitching an entire game without the benefit of a relief pitcher.
 A pitcher who meets this criterion will be credited with a complete game regardless of the number of innings played—pitchers who throw an entire official game that is shortened by rain will still be credited with a complete game, while starting pitchers who are relieved in extra innings after throwing nine or more innings will not be credited with a complete game.
 A starting pitcher who is replaced by a pinch hitter in the final half inning of a game will still be credited with a complete game.

-The frequency of complete games has evolved since the early days of baseball.
-The complete game was essentially an expectation in the early 20th century and pitchers completed almost all of the games they started.
-In modern baseball, the feat is much more rare and no pitcher has reached 30 complete games in a season since 1975; in the 21st century, a pitcher has thrown 10 or more complete games in a season only twice.
+Complete games have become increasingly rare over the course of baseball history.
+In the early 20th century, pitchers completed almost all of the games they started, and they were generally expected to do so.
+In modern baseball, the feat is much more rare.
+Since 1975, no pitcher has thrown 30 or more complete games in a season; in the 21st century, only twice has any pitcher thrown 10 or more complete games in a season.